ClearAnatomics/ClearMapDocumentation/docs/html/_sources/overview.rst

 Documentation
 -------------

-The full code doucmentation can be found here:
+The full code documentation can be found here:

 :doc:`index`